RunestoneInteractive/HomePage/pages/faq.rst

        * Grade homework problems right in the textbook
        * Create Assignments by grouping exercises

+   5. Well, it has become a small LMS.
+It is an opinionated LMS in that it mostly does things the way I would want them.
+Its not the main focus of Runestone though, and changing LMS functionality takes time away from making Runestone a better pedagogical tool.

 The Runestone project was originally conceived as only parts 2, and 4.
 But it became clear very quickly that few people want to write their own textbooks, so part 3 was born, especially with the encouragement of our publisher at Franklin Beedle who allowed us to put our paper textbook online in interactive form.
 Part 4 was conceived when it became clear that even fewer people wanted to manage their own server.

-Currently number 4 is being used by over 25,000 students a day in over 600 universities, colleges, and high schools.
-This number is growing by around 2,000 students each semester.
+Currently number 4 is being used by over 50,000 registered students, in over 1000 universities, colleges, and high schools.
+This number is growing rapidly!

 Why Can't I access the Instructor Page?
 ---------------------------------------